It’s no question that Starbucks is one of the most well-known coffee brands in the world.

 The largest size at Starbucks, the Trenta, is slightly bigger than your stomach.
 The average stomach capacity is 900 ml, while the Trenta holds 916 ml!

-A cup of grande coffee at Starbucks has 320 milligrams of caffeine, which is more than four times the amount of caffeine than found in a Red Bull.
+A cup of grande coffee at Starbucks has 320 milligrams of caffeine, which is more than four times the amount of caffeine found in a Red Bull.

 On the other hand, if you were to go from through New York, to Philadelphia, you will never be more than 10 miles away from a Starbucks.